PystachIO: Efficient Distributed GPU Query Processing with PyTorch over Fast Networks & Fast Storage: Related Work

-\paragraph{Extending GPU Query Processing to Storage} While GPU networking has been well studied, relatively few works have examined storage integration in GPU query processing, and none have considered TCRs.
-Boeschen et al.~\cite{DBLP:journals/pacmmod/BoeschenZB24} and Nicholson et al.~\cite{DBLP:conf/damon/NicholsonCBA25} study compression techniques for accelerating analytical processing of SSD-resident data on GPUs. \citeauthor{DBLP:conf/damon/AfroozehFB24} propose a bit-packing encoding~\cite{DBLP:conf/damon/AfroozehFB24} optimized for the GPU memory hierarchy, and G-ALP~\cite{DBLP:conf/damon/HepkemaAFBM25} introduces efficient floating-point encodings.
-Although these approaches demonstrate the benefits of GPU-based decompression for specialized formats, industry systems~\cite{nvidiaRapidsSpark,velox_cudf,veloxconf_cudf,nvidia_rapids_dask,polars_gpu_release,DBLP:journals/corr/abs-2508-05029} increasingly focus on improving end-to-end query performance when loading data from standardized open file formats such as Parquet.
+\paragraph{Extending GPU Query Processing to Storage} While GPU networking has been well studied, relatively few works have examined storage integration in GPU query processing, and none have considered TCRs. \cite{DBLP:journals/pacmmod/BoeschenZB24,DBLP:conf/damon/NicholsonCBA25} and \cite{DBLP:conf/damon/AfroozehFB24,DBLP:conf/damon/HepkemaAFBM25} study compression techniques and encodings for accelerated analytical processing, respectively.
+Although these approaches demonstrate the benefits of GPU-based decompression for specialized formats, industry systems~\cite{nvidiaRapidsSpark,velox_cudf,veloxconf_cudf,nvidia_rapids_dask,polars_gpu_release,DBLP:journals/corr/abs-2508-05029} increasingly focus on end-to-end query performance when loading data from open file formats such as Parquet.
 To our knowledge, we are the first to study fast storage access explicitly designed to overlap I/O with query processing in TCRs.